b0o/obsidian-embedded-note-paths/README.md

+## This plugin is archived!

+Obsidian `0.16.3` includes a better native implementation of this plugin, which can be enabled at `Settings > Appearance > Show tab title bar`.
+This plugin will continue to work with Obsidian `0.15.x`, but it won't be updated going forward.

 ## Obsidian Embedded Note Paths Plugin

 This plugin embeds the note path at the top of each note in both preview and edit mode.
 This plugin does not modify notes, and the path is not a part of the document itself.